Australian rules football in Papua New Guinea

+It is home to the longest running league outside Australia, the Port Moresby Australian Rules Football League (or POM AFL), founded in 1955.
 Prior to independence from Australia the sport boomed in the 1960s and 70s, Rules was a major spectator and participation sport and the standard of representatives sides from PNG reached a level close to that of the semi-professional leagues in Australia.
 PNG proved to be highly competitive against VFL clubs and internationally against Australia, Indigenous Australia and Nauru.
 The national team's first full international match against Nauru attracted 10,000 to Sir Hubert Murray Stadium in Port Moresby which remains the world record for an international representative match in the sport.
 This golden age ended abruptly in 1981 after a failed restructuring of football operations by Australian interests, poor junior performance in the Teal Cup and the withdrawal of funding causing a total collapse of the sport.
-This resulted in other codes of football particularly League and soccer rapidly outgrowing it.
+This resulted in other codes of football particularly Rugby League and soccer rapidly outgrowing it.
 Nevertheless, Rules has seen a major revival since the 1990s.

-The Papua New Guinea national Australian rules football team is the most decorated in international Australian Football, having won more International titles (3 - 2008, 2014, 2017) than any other nation, in addition, it has won silver medals in 2002, 2005, 2011 and three gold at the Arafura Games.
-The PNG Muruks, a Papua New Guinea AFL Asia affiliated club has won the Asian Australian Football Championships in its respective divisions every year since 2018.
+The national team is the most decorated in international Australian Football, having won more International titles (3 - 2008, 2014, 2017) than any other nation, in addition, it has won silver medals in 2002, 2005, 2011 and three gold at the Arafura Games.
+The PNG Muruks, the country's only AFL Asia affiliated club, winning four straight Asian Australian Football Championships between 2019 and 2024.
+The senior men's team also took out the inaugural AFL Pacific Cup in 2024.

 Players of Papua New Guinean heritage have played professionally in the Australian Football League, the most famous of which is "king" Mal Michael who holds the AFL games and goals record for a Papuan born player.
-More recently, a pathway from AFL PNG to the AFL, mainly through Queensland has been established.
-PNG has been successful in amateur competition and provides a source of talent for clubs in Australia.
+More recently, a pathway from AFL PNG to the AFL, mainly through AFL Queensland has been established providing a source of talent for clubs in Australia.
 The pathway resulted in Hewago Oea, in 2022, becoming the first Papuan to debut in the AFL who learned to play the game locally.

 In the media, the sport is covered by The National and Papua New Guinea Post-Courier and EMTV.

 History

-Early Beginnings
+Beginnings

 There was awareness of the sport early in the 20th Century, with mentions of it in the media dating back to the 1920s, including reports on the QAFL, NSWAFL, NTFL and VFL from the 1940s however it was not played locally.